 - Analytical and problem solving skills; including data handling and interpretation, and effective use of statistics

 - An understanding of physics, maths, and chemistry in a biological context

 - Effective communication to both specialist and non-specialist audiences

 - A critical awareness of developments in your field of study

 Make sure you state on your CV that your degree has been awarded Accreditation by the Royal Society of Biology.

 The Accreditation Programme is an optional scheme run by the RSB.
-This means that some UK undergraduate courses aren't accredited even if they meet the criteria.
-There are many excellent degree programmes delivered by UK universities which do not have advanced accreditation.
+This means that some UK courses aren't accredited even if they meet the criteria.
+There are many excellent degree programmes delivered by UK universities which do not yet have accreditation.